m-31/poor-girls-doll/README.md

 **Be warned: this is not meant for production usage!**

-But for rapidly building a setup script for some simply equiped VMs just to test something these simple shell functions might be useful.
+But for rapidly building a setup script for some simply equipped VMs just to test something these simple shell functions might be useful.

+## Examples

-## Example
+### Example 1

-Execute "example.sh" (using bash functions from pgd.sh) on host "my.host.com"
+Execute "example_1.sh" which uses bash functions from pgd.sh on host "my.host.com"

+    ./execute example_1.sh my.host.com

+This will update the yum repositories, install and configure ntp and install an additional root key on your centos or rhel host.

+### Example 2
+You want to add some rules to your /etc/sudoers file on various hosts?

-    ./execute example.sh my.host.com
+    ./execute example_2.sh my.host.com